TrinUkWoLoz/Ubuntu_Terminal_Monitor/README.md

 * chmod +x *
 * ./run_monitor.sh

-Program will offer install of required software
+Program will automatically install required software To run the program with just the ' monitor ' command then use the below command (as root):

-Accept install of 'monitor' command to allow simple running of program
+./run_monitor.sh -i

 ####Donations
 More programs in progress.
 Please donate to this hungry broke hippo: